masonforest/www.masonforest.com/_posts/2020-06-11-ellipticoin-mainnnet-launch-scheduled-for-june-17th.md

 get working software into the hands of users as quickly as possible.
 Users will be able to trade Ellipticoin with Ether via Uniswap and a community-run token bridge.
-Ethereum holders can also unlock Ellipticoins via the "Trade" tab of the [Ellipticon wallet](https://wallet.ellipticoin.org/).
+Ethereum holders can also unlock Ellipticoins via the "Trade" tab of the [Ellipticoin wallet](https://wallet.ellipticoin.org/).
 In prototype Phase 1 tokens will unlock at ratio of one hundred to one.
 This is to incentivize early adoption similar to how Bitcoin's halvenings are set up.
 This phase will be capped at 10,000 ETH/1 million EC.
 100,000 Ellipticoin and 25 ETH will be added to the Uniswap liquidity pool on